cmsc240-f23/cmsc240-f23.github.io/guides/vscode-git.md

 > Before starting, you should have completed the [VScode Setup Guide with SSH](vscode-ssh).
 This guide assume you have VScode and SSH capabilities installed, as well as the VSCode extension Remote Development Extension.

 1. Accept the GitHub classroom assignment and follow the link to the repository.
 For example, if you are working on Lab 1, after accepting the assignment, you'll have a new repository named `lab-1-username` where `username` is your GitHub username.
+The assignments can all be found on the [schedule page](schedule.md).

-2. Copy the repository link by clicking the `Code` label
+2. Copy the repository link by clicking the `Code` button and then the `SSH` label, followed by the `copy/paste` button.

    ![Github Repo Link](/images/module1-git.png)

-   You should have setup an ssh key, use ssh.
+   You should have already set up an ssh key by following this [guide](vscode-ssh.md).

-   To setup an ssh key, see this [guide](vscode-ssh.md)

 3. In a VSCode window where you have connected remotely to a Linux machine, cs01-cs06 (refer to this [guide](vscode-ssh.md)).
 Click the `Source Control` icon on the left hand side.
-Then click the explorer and then `Clone Repository`
+Then click the `Clone Repository` button.

    ![VScode New Window, Explore, Clone Repository](/images/Clone-Repo.png)

-4. Enter the repo link in the command pallet.
+4. Paste the repository link that you copied in step 2 in the command pallet.

    ![Enter repo link](/images/Clone-Repo2.png)

 5. Choose a folder where you want to clone the repository.
+Save it wherever you want, but I like to create a folder called `Repos` or `cs240` to save my projects.
    ![Confirm Location](/images/Clone-Repo3.png)

-6. You will be prompted where to save the repo.
-Save it wherever you want, but I like to create a folder called `repos` or `cs240` to save my projects.

-7. Go ahead and open the repo in this window by selecting `Open`
+6. Go ahead and open the repo in this window by selecting `Open`

    ![Open in this window](/images/Clone-Repo-Open.png)

-8. Click Yes, I trust the authors to continue.
+7. Click Yes, I trust the authors to continue.

    ![Init Complete](/images/Clone-Repo-Trust-Authors.png)

-9. Once complete, you'll have your workspace ready to go.
+8. Once complete, you'll have your workspace ready to go.

    ![Init Complete](/images/Clone-Repo-Working.png)

-10. Do your work. **Save your changes.** And once done, you need to commit your work.
-Start by clicking on the repo symbol.
+9. Do your work. **Save your changes.** And once done, you need to commit your work.
+Start by clicking on the `Source Control` symbol on the left.

    ![Repo symbol](/images/VSCodeGitRepoSymbol.png)

-11. Add the modified files (or new files) to be staged for commit by pressing the `+` next to the files you want to add.
+10. Add the modified files (or new files) to be staged for commit by pressing the `+` next to the files you want to add.

    ![add files to the commit](/images/VSCodeGitChanges.png)